 We often think of technology as a new app or the latest smartphone, but few of us think of the power tech has in education.
 Although some time might have passed since you were last in school, tech is being used to update and advance our current education system.

-Teachers and students use it in a variety of ways to boost the learning experience and make education smarter than ever.
-Keep reading if you're curious about education technology and its benefits, edtech companies, and common education technology terminology.
+Teachers and students use technology in the classroom in a variety of ways to boost the learning experience and make education smarter than ever, and education technology, “EdTech,” is now an industry of its own.

 Education technology is a classification of technology that is used to promote and access education.
-This can encompass hardware, software, and other related items.
-These tools help students attend their classes, work with each other, or learn in a new way, inside the classroom or outside of it.
+This can encompass hardware, software, and other related items used by educators and students during the learning process.
+These tools help students attend their classes, collaborate, engage with remote students, or learn in a new way, inside the classroom or outside of it.
 EdTech is often a synonym for education technology.

-Education technology brings the classroom and education to another level.
 The easiest area to see the benefits of education technology is in remote learning.
-Remote learning is either attending lectures or classes virtually with video or audio communication to participate.
+Remote learning— attending lectures or classes virtually with video or audio communication to participate— requires the use of EdTech to keep the classroom engaged.
 Having a video call set up for a class of students allows people to attend no matter where they're located, bringing education to even more people.

-Education tech software also allows students to work more effectively.
-Online courses and digital textbook libraries help students access their work virtually, turn in homework online, and learn at their own speed.
-If a student has trouble with one section or really knows another, they can move ahead or relearn sections as they need it.
+EdTech software brings a new degree of flexibility to remote learning.
+Thanks to the variety of online courses and digital textbook libraries that students have access to through EdTech tools, students can access their work virtually, turn in homework online, and learn at their own speed.
+If a student has trouble with one section or really knows another, they can move ahead or relearn sections as they need it— allowing all students to tailor their learning experience to their needs.

-EdTech helps teachers stay organized as well.
-Digital repositories of teaching materials, videos, and slide decks used can be saved and sent out for students to go back through later.
+Using EdTech platforms, teachers can create digital repositories of teaching materials, videos, and slide decks used, then provide access to students and caregivers to review on their own time.
 It's easy to see what material you have available to teach with and saves energy of having to look through piles of old paper resources.
+When all classes are being taught remotely they have a tendency to bleed into one another.
+For teachers juggling multiple remote and hybrid classes, EdTech allows them to show up to each new class and lesson prepared and organized.

 Cengage is an online textbook and course distributor that also focuses on testing.
 Students can buy their textbooks for their specific course and take notes and quizzes all within the Cengage portal.
 This makes it a one-stop-shop for learning tools for students.